stogaja/Urbanization/README.md

 The primary aim of this study was to comprehensively grasp and draw conclusions from the prevailing urbanization patterns in Kenya.
 This was achieved through meticulous data cleaning, in-depth analysis, and the creation of insightful visualizations.
 These visual representations were instrumental in formulating the conclusions outlined below.

 <br />

+Do check the file named `Urbanization.ipynb` contains all the visualization and analysis

 <br />

 ## ANALYSIS SUMMARY